LAST UPDATE | 16 JULY 2020

 - After applying, potential CiviCERT members must join the RaReNet community while they make sure their procedures and policies enable them to join the trusted core; by joining RaReNet, they will be subscribed to the RaReNet mailing list and will be invited to public RaReNet events.

 - Once the application has been accepted, the new member will sign the vetting and information management policy and provide the necessary information for civicert.org website and, if relevant, the Digital First Aid Kit.

 Requirements for members:

-- Members will send updates over the encrypted mailing list on the status of their work (requests, statistics, etc.) every 6 months.
+- Members will send updates over the encrypted mailing list on the status of their work (requests, statistics, etc.) every 6 months or less.
 If no updates are sent for longer than 12 months, revocation of their membership can be initiated.

 - Members who want to be included in the DFAK website will fill in a form with all the required information, including a list of provided services.